ELREKO/cpp_modul_00/README.md

 - Overloading operators
 - Utilizing pointers and references

-Refer to the [Learning Overview](doc/info/Learning/Learning_overview.md) for more details.
+Referenz to the [Learning Overview](doc/info/Learning/Learning_overview.md) for more details.

+Please note the [rules](doc/info/rulesetting/cpp_rules_picine.md) for the cpp Picine module.

 ## Getting Started